-Topics for The Lancet Child & Adolescent Health Commissions are selected by our editors, who work with academic partners to identify the most pressing issues in science, medicine, and global health with the aim of producing recommendations to change public policy or improve practice.
+Topics for eClinicalMedicine Commissions are generally selected by our editors, who work with academic partners to identify the most pressing issues in science, medicine, and global health with the aim of producing recommendations to change public policy or improve practice.
 Projects usually last 2-3 years, and author groups will represent a broad range of international expertise.
-All The Lancet Child & Adolescent Health Commissions are academic publications and are subject to the same rigorous peer review process as all other research papers published in our journals.
-The Lancet Child & Adolescent Health does not provide direct financial support to Commissioners for the research or writing of the reports.
+All eClinicalMedicine Commissions are academic publications and are subject to the same rigorous peer review process as all other research papers published in our journals. eClinicalMedicine does not provide direct financial support to Commissioners for the research or writing of the reports.
 Funding is sought directly by authors, with oversight from our editors.